 Pumpkin pie spice is a spice mixture often comprised of cinnamon, ginger, nutmeg, cloves, and allspice.
 It can be found in the spice section of most American grocery stores, particularly in the fall, or made easily at home.

-Check out what everyone made for the event:
+Check out what everyone made:

 - Black Bean and Butternut Squash Enchilada Casserole from A Day in the Life on the Farm